 - 1 teaspoon pure vanilla extract

 - 1 cup milk

 Cinnamon Cream Cheese Frosting:

-- 8 oz cream cheese or Neufchatel at room temperature
+- 8 ounces cream cheese or Neufchatel at room temperature

 - 1 stick (4 oz) unsalted butter at room temperature